 Vitamin: vitamin D is a fat-soluble vitamin, so take it with your fattiest meal of the day to ensure absorption.
 Or, take your vitamin D and your fish oil supplement together.

 Vitamin D is a fat-soluble vitamin, so take it with your fattiest meal of the day to ensure absorption.
 Or, take your vitamin D and your fish oil supplement together.

 Hormone Balance Supplements and a Balanced Diet vs. HRT: What’s Right for You?

-As you can see, addressing the hormonal changes that come with menopause can sometimes mean walking a tightrope between finding relief and staying healthy over the long haul.
+As you can see, addressing the hormonal changes that come with menopause symptoms can sometimes mean walking a tightrope between finding relief and the hormonal balance and staying healthy over the long haul.

-Hormone replacement therapy is a viable option for many women.
+Hormone replacement therapy is a viable option for menopausal symptoms for many women.
 Contact OB/GYN Associates of Alabama to schedule an appointment and learn more about your treatment options for menopause.